-20 Years Ago: The Beatles Do the Unthinkable and Reunite for ‘Anthology 1’
+When the Beatles Did the Unthinkable and Reunited for ‘Anthology 1’

-On Nov.
-20, 1995, shortly before Americans indulged in their traditional annual meal of turkey, stuffing, cranberry sauce and pumpkin pie, Beatles fans had their own form of Thanksgiving.
-That day, the band released Anthology 1, a double-CD set that was part of a massive historical project that gave the world the first new Beatles recording since 1970.
+Beatles fans had their own form of Thanksgiving on Nov.
+20, 1995, shortly before indulging in their traditional annual meal of turkey, stuffing, cranberry sauce and pumpkin pie.
+That's when Anthology 1, a double-CD set that was part of a massive historical project, gave the world the band's first new recording since 1970.

-In between some tracks were clips of the group and manager Brian Epstein telling their story.
+Elsewhere, there were a handful of studio outtakes, such as a couple of attempts at “I’ll Be Back” as a waltz, the demo of “No Reply” and a stunning version of Little Willie John’s “Leave My Kitten Alone” that had inexplicably been left off Beatles for Sale.
+Also included were clips of the group and manager Brian Epstein telling their story.
 These were culled from the Anthology documentary, a six-hour oral history narrated by the key participants.
-The first two hours premiered on ABC two days before the CD’s release, with the other four coming later in the week.
+The first two hours premiered on ABC two days before the album release, with the other four coming later in the week.
 But part one concluded with the premiere of the video of the new song, “Free as a Bird.”

 Bolstered by a video that contained sly references to dozens of Beatles songs, “Free as a Bird” reached No. 6 on the Billboard Hot 100.
 Anthology 1 debuted at No. 1 and stayed there for three weeks.
-Subsequent volumes containing similar Beatles rarities were released in March 1996 and October 1996, with Anthology 2 containing another new song, "Real Love."
+Subsequent volumes containing similar Beatles rarities were released in March 1996 and October 1996; Anthology 2 also contained another new song, "Real Love."

 The Best Song on Every Beatles Album